TimothyEBaldwin/RISC_OS_Linux_Source/RiscOS/Utilities/Autobuild/ABRelease/Resources/Generic/ZeroPain/ReadMe.txt

 entry to a log file so that the user/developer is aware of the issue.

 Note that ZeroPain does not trap writes to page zero, nor any attempts to execute code.
-Some reads operations (such as unaligned loads) are also not dealt with.
+Some infrequently used instructions, such as LDRD, are also not dealt with.
 In these cases a data or prefetch abort will be raised as normal, and the program will most likely terminate with an error.